top of page

 Mapping out the whole project

 It was a really rewarding engagement for me because it meant that I had complete control over the entire creative idea.
 I got to map out what needed to go where, write the words and then design it.
-Great fun – and the client was really happy with the end result.
-No really, he was.
+Great fun – and the client was happy with the end result.

 The really big win for the client, IMHO, was the fact that there was zero friction or loss of information between the designer and the writer.
 Because, in case you've not been listening, it was just me.

-1/ The designer came up with a design that looked lovely but had no real grasp of the information that needed to be put across.
+1/ It stopped the designer coming up with a design that looked lovely but had no real grasp of the information that needed to be put across.

 The fact is, many owners will never have dealt with either side before.
 So here are a few do's and don'ts.